cryptpad/documentation/user_guide/security.rst

 When you share the link to a document or shared folder through an insecure channel (for example email or SMS), someone might intercept the link and gain access to your data.
 To prevent this from happening, the :ref:`owners <owners>` of a document or folder can add a password.

 When you :ref:`share documents with your contacts and teams directly on CryptPad <share_contacts>`, communications are encrypted and we assume that you want to give them access.
-Therefore the password is remembered and sent with the pad when you share it.
+Therefore the password is remembered and sent with the document/folder when you share it.
 The recipient, or yourself, are **not** asked for it when they open the document.

 You can add a password to a document when you :ref:`create <new_document>` it.